gianlucacini/gianlucacini.com/content/posts/cadjobs-development-1.md

 +++

-A few months ago I decided to buy the domain cadjobs.com and launch an aggregator of job offers focused on cad software (autocad, solidworks and the likes)
+A few months ago I inherited the domain cadjobs.com and decided to launch an aggregator of job offers focused on cad software (autocad, solidworks and the likes)

 *check it out here >> [Cad Jobs](https://cadjobs.com) (shameless link building)*

-Although the concept of a job board is not new at all and it's frankly even boring in the indie hacker community, I thought launching and growing a web project from scratch would be a good opportunity to grow as a developer (and also make some money)
+Although the concept of a job board is not new at all and it's frankly even boring in the developer community, I thought launching and growing a web project from scratch would be a good opportunity to grow as a developer

-So after a very short and honestly very superficial market research, i decided to buy this domain and start working.
+So after a very short and honestly very superficial market research, i decided to launch this project.

 Here's a few things I've learned after a few months of work